Does Cranberry Juice Help You To Clean Marijuana Out Of Your System and Pass a Drug Test?

 For instance, these lab results in the Journal of Analytical Toxicology show that ingesting aspirin before a drug test may potentially yield negative results.

 The GC-MS test is used as a confirmatory test in case you’ve tested positive with the immunoassay test.
-The reason why drug screening companies don’t rely solely on GC-MS test is that it’s quite expensive in terms of the equipment used and time.
+The reason why drug screening companies don’t rely solely on the GC-MS test is that it’s quite expensive regarding the equipment used and time.

 The salicylic acid content in cranberry juice might help in passing a drug test.
 However, there are a few grey areas that make it a little bit unreliable.

 First, the amount of cranberry juice that you need to drink for you to meet the required amount of salicylic acid is not yet clear.

 When using aspirin to create a false negative in a drug test, it’s recommended to take four pills (amounting to 1300mg) 4 to 6 hours before the test.

 Unfortunately, there isn’t any research done to prove the amount of salicylic acid present in a given amount of cranberry juice.